The handy "L"

 Kenting, the southern tip of Taiwan

-My two second homes on opposite sides of the island with very opposite environments.
+My two second homes on opposite sides of the island with entirely opposite environments.

 One Piece revealed in the Tokyo Skytree